 Reducing your energy use can save money and cut your carbon footprint.
 There are many simple ways to do this – many are free or low-cost.
 We've partnered with the Australian Energy Foundation (AEF) to provide you with free and trustworthy energy saving advice, services and products.

-In 2018, over three-quarters (78%) of the Glen Eira community’s carbon footprint came from the use of electricity and gas (sourced from burning fossil fuels).
+In 2018, over two-thirds (69%) of the Glen Eira community’s carbon footprint came from the use of electricity and gas (sourced from burning fossil fuels).
 Find out here about other ways you can cut your carbon footprint.
 You can also pledge to cut your carbon footprint here.

 - Tips on how to shop around for the best energy tariff

 - How to heat and cool your home more cost-effectively, without sacrificing on comfort